+This Australian patent allowance describes the granted claims of U.S. application Serial No. 15/158,227, which issued as U.S. Patent No. 9,945,040 on April 17, 2018.
 This patent claims the use of ionomers containing cyclic amines for fuel cells and, CO? and water electrolyzers.
-We had previously shown that ionic liquids containing cyclic amines can be used to enhance electron transfer in CO₂ and water electrolyzers thus lowering the overpotential for CO₂ and alkaline water electrolysis.
-This patent shows that the cyclic amine can be in the form of … Read More
+We had previously shown that ionic liquids containing cyclic amines can be used to enhance electron transfer in CO? and water … Read More